Community Engagement Worker, Community Health Engagement (CHE)

 Priority Screening Date:

 This a part-time, 29-hour per week position.
-This position is dependent upon grant funds, which expires on June 30, 2021.
-In the interim, there will be multiple concerted efforts to seek additional funding.
+This position is dependent upon grant funds.

-The Community Engagement Worker primary function is to provide critical outreach, case management, well checks, assessments, education, support, and referrals to medical and behavioral health providers, substance use treatment, housing programs, and other resources as appropriate to homeless individuals in Monterey County.
+PURPOSE: The Community Engagement Worker's primary function is to provide critical outreach, case management, well checks, assessments, education, support, and referrals to medical and behavioral health providers, substance use treatment, housing programs, and other resources as appropriate to homeless individuals in Monterey County.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include, but are not limited to, the following:

-● Conduct assessments to identify housing needs and referrals for social and housing services and work together with clients to identify housing needs, to identify potential barriers to maintaining housing and to develop strategies for maintaining housing.
+- Conduct assessments to identify housing needs and referrals for social and housing services and work together with clients to identify housing needs, to identify potential barriers to maintaining housing, and develop strategies for maintaining housing.

-● Work directly with area homeless service providers to verify homeless status of clients and to complete Continuum of Care/Homeless Certification paperwork.
+- Work directly with area homeless service providers to verify the homeless status of clients and to complete Continuum of Care/Homeless Certification paperwork.

 Ability to: operate a motor vehicle; climb stairs; possess good communication skills; meet the requirements of the classification and have mobility, vision, hearing and dexterity levels appropriate to the duties to be performed.
 Capable of the following extended activities: standing, sitting, climbing stairs.
 Capable of the following intermittent activities: lifting 25 pounds or more and bending in the performance of infrequently performed office duties.